 KwaZulu-Natal Establish a botanical/ demonstration garden in Indian Ocean Coastal Belt Biome Establish linkages with iSimangaliso Wetland Park and/or Ezemvelo KZN Wildlife Find a suitable site for a botanical/demonstration garden representative of the Indian Ocean Coastal Belt Biome in either the Eastern Cape or KwaZulu-Natal.
 Formal agreement established with the organisation responsible for managing the conservation area A mutually agreeable management arrangement can be established between SANBI and either ECPTA, iSimangaliso Wetland Park or Ezemvelo KZN Wildlife A suitable site can be found to establish a botanical/demonstration garden that can display living collections of plants indigenous and endemic to the Indian Ocean Coastal Belt Biome Limpopo Establish new national botanical garden in Thohoyandou Services Agreement signed between SANBI and LEDET in 2017.
 SANBI took over responsibility for management of the Thohoyandou Botanical Garden in July 2017.
 New SANBI staff appointed to manage the garden.
-Resolution by the DRDLR of the Mphaphuli Land Claim Finalise management arrangements with the Mphaphuli Community linked to land claim Formal name agreed for the national botanical garden and national botanical declared by the DEA Minister A mutually agreeable management arrangement can be established between SANBI and the Mphaphuli land claimants Suitable funding is available for appointing new SANBI personnel, and developing and improving the existing Thohoyandou Botanical Garden Mpumalanga No immediate priority for expansion Northern Cape Establish a botanical/ demonstration garden in the Desert Biome Collaboration established through a formal Memorandum of Understanding (MoU) signed in May 2018 between SANBI and SANParks for the establishment of the Richtersveld Desert Botanical Garden at Senderlingsdrift Camp in the Richtersveld National Park Develop and sign a Collaboration Agreement with SANParks for the joint management of the proposed Richtersveld Desert Botanical Garden at Senderlingsdrift Camp in the Richtersveld National Park SANParks supports the establishment of the Richtersveld Desert Botanical Garden in the Richtersveld National Park A mutually agreeable Collaboration Agreement can be formalised between SANBI and SANParks Western Cape Expansion of Harold Porter NBG to the coastal high water mark.
+Resolution by the DRDLR of the Mphaphuli Land Claim Finalise management arrangements with the Mphaphuli Community linked to land claim Formal name agreed for the national botanical garden and national botanical declared by the DFFE Minister A mutually agreeable management arrangement can be established between SANBI and the Mphaphuli land claimants Suitable funding is available for appointing new SANBI personnel, and developing and improving the existing Thohoyandou Botanical Garden Mpumalanga No immediate priority for expansion Northern Cape Establish a botanical/ demonstration garden in the Desert Biome Collaboration established through a formal Memorandum of Understanding (MoU) signed in May 2018 between SANBI and SANParks for the establishment of the Richtersveld Desert Botanical Garden at Senderlingsdrift Camp in the Richtersveld National Park Develop and sign a Collaboration Agreement with SANParks for the joint management of the proposed Richtersveld Desert Botanical Garden at Senderlingsdrift Camp in the Richtersveld National Park SANParks supports the establishment of the Richtersveld Desert Botanical Garden in the Richtersveld National Park A mutually agreeable Collaboration Agreement can be formalised between SANBI and SANParks Western Cape Expansion of Harold Porter NBG to the coastal high water mark.
 The Intention to Declare this land portion as part of the Harold Porter NBG was published by the Minister on 20 November 2015.
-The DEA Minister declared, on 9 June 2017 Develop a management agreement with WWF-SA for incorporation of erf 3007 (1.15 ha) into the natural estate portion (conservation estate) of the Garden.
-Request DEA to have the DEA Minister formally Support from local municipality (Overstrand Municipality), Kogelberg Branch of the Botanical Society of SA and local residents
+The DEA Minister declared, on 9 June 2017 Develop a Management Agreement with WWF-SA for incorporation of erf 3007 (1.15 ha) into the natural estate portion (conservation estate) of the Garden.
+Request DFFE to have the DFFE Minister formally Support from local municipality (Overstrand Municipality), Kogelberg Branch of the Botanical Society of SA and local residents

-declare erf 3007 as an (Government Gazette No.

-extension to the existing 40898, no. 541), under

-Harold Porter NBG. section 33(1)(b), erf 5562

-(1,3616 ha in size) as an

-extension to the existing

-Harold Porter National

-Botanical Garden,

-Betty's Bay, Overstrand

-area of the Harold Porter
+(Government Gazette No. 40898, no. 541), under section 33(1)(b), erf 5562 (1,3616 ha in size) as an extension to the existing Harold Porter National Botanical Garden, Betty's Bay, Overstrand Municipality.
+The total area of the Harold Porter declare erf 3007 as an extension to the existing Harold Porter NBG.
 NBG is now 201.86 ha.

-Additional contract workers

-•

-Municipality.
-The total area of the Harold Porter
+Additional contract workers sourced to manage and maintain the Dawidskraal River catchment area above and below Clarence Drive.